 Teachers can use Sim Cell as a fun way to practice before a test about organelles.
 Challenge students to scan as many organelles as possible within a certain time frame.
-As they scan each organelle, have kids create a flashcard that shows what the organelle looks like on one side and describes its function on the other side.
+As kids scan each organelle, have them create a flash card that shows on one side what the organelle looks like and on the other, a description of its function.
 Treat the missions as bonus exercises.
 As students complete them, they earn points on a leaderboard; have students self-reflect on their progress and discuss as a class which missions kids completed and what challenges they encountered.Continue reading Show less

 Sim Cell helps students learn about the structure and function of organelles within cells.
 As kids use a nanobot to explore a cell, they can tap on an organelle (or other object within the cell) to scan it and read a description of how it functions.
 As they complete missions within the human cell, kids can also learn about cell processes, viruses, and how to protect the cell from viral damage.
 Requiring students to answer a few questions before moving on with their missions could improve the learning value of the game.

 There's also an obvious lack of instructions and hints, other than what the narrator says during each mission.
 While that might be a design decision, it's not always clear what needs to be done and why some things happen.
 For example, there are small blue objects floating in the cell.
 When the nanobot comes into contact with these objects, a sound is produced but no explanation is offered.
 It would be helpful to have a set of written instructions that kids can refer to throughout the game.